 Are you up for a classic?

 I have already said that many people treat vintage cars as investments.
 For others, the hobby of restoring an old car to its previous glory is worth pursuing.
-There are entire businesses revolved around that.
+There are entire businesses that revolve around that.

 So what about you?
-Now that you know how classics are priced do you care to buy one?
+Now that you know how classics are priced, do you care to buy one?
 Remember that we can always lend you a hand when it comes to transporting it across the States.
-Just reach out to us and we will be there for you!
+Just reach out to us by dropping us a line via our online chat or call us at (818) 850-5258 and we will be happy to assist you!